 Treatment for myelopathy is based upon the underlying cause.
-Physical therapy can be useful in mild cases.
-Compression of the spinal cord often needs to be treated with surgical decompression.
+Physical therapy and observation over time can be recommended in mild cases.
 Tumors and bleeding are often treated with surgical removal for diagnosis and treatment.
 Multiple sclerosis and inflammatory disorders are generally treated with immune suppression.

 Spinal cord compression may need to be treated surgically from the front (anterior), the back (posterior), or both.

 Anterior decompression includes removal of disc (discectomy) or removal of the vertebral body (corpectomy).
 These procedures are accompanied by either fusion or artificial disc replacement.

 Posterior decompression includes removal of the lamina (roof of the spinal canal), also known as a laminectomy.
 This procedure may be accompanied by fusion with screws and rods.
 Widening of the spinal canal is also sometimes possible without complete removal of the lamina.
 This is known as laminoplasty.